 What Compensation Could I Receive?

 A highway accident can be physically and emotionally devastating.
 The compensation you receive through a civil tort action could reimburse you and your family for all your tangible and intangible losses.
 If you or a loved one suffered catastrophic injuries, for example, you could receive a damage award for lifelong medical costs, disability expenses, diminished capacity to earn and lost quality of life.

 - Lost wages

 - Physical pain and suffering

 Highway accident claims involving a pileup, vehicle rollover, catastrophic injuries and/or wrongful death could be worth a significant amount of compensation in Texas.
 If you are curious about the potential value of your case, speak to an attorney at The Law Firm of Aaron Herbert today.
 We offer free and confidential initial case evaluations.

 Contacting an attorney can be the best course of action for many people after a highway accident.
 In addition to bringing the responsible parties to justice and getting you the amount of compensation you need to start recovering, your experienced personal injury and wrongful death attorney can also help you find quality medical care and speak with insurance adjustors on your behalf.
 The recovery process can be overwhelming on its own.
-Let the proven track record of the Dallas injury attorneys from the Law Firm of Aaron A. Herbert help you manage the rest.
+Let the proven track record of the Dallas personal injury attorneys from the Law Firm of Aaron A. Herbert help you manage the rest.